 - European Statistical Programme Committee (ESSC) - The ESSC is the management body of the ESS.
-The ESSC discusses and agrees on the objectives and actions of the ESS. - It has comitology functions in all issues delegated to the Commission by the Council and the Parliament. - The ESSC and the EEA statistical conference are organised in combined meetings - The ESSC is chaired by Eurostat and brings together the Heads of all EU and EFTA National Statistical Institutes (NSIs).
+The ESSC discusses and agrees on the objectives and actions of the ESS. - It has comitology functions in all issues delegated to the Commission by the Council and the Parliament. - The ESSC is chaired by Eurostat and brings together the Heads of all EU and EFTA National Statistical Institutes (NSIs).